jariy17/typescript-agentcore-example/DEVELOPMENT.md

 - **Docker Desktop** - For containerized development
 - **AWS CLI** - Configured with appropriate permissions
 - **Node.js 20+** - For local development
-- **bedrock-agentcore package** - Linked locally or at specified path
+- **bedrock-agentcore TypeScript SDK** - Must be copied into the same directory as the Dockerfile

 ### Required AWS Resources
 - ECR repository (created automatically by deploy script)